What predictive heating means and how it works

 3) Sampling and data quality

-Learning and predictive control need regular data.
+Learning and predictive heating need regular data.

 - Temperature: 5–15 min recommended; 30 min may work for slow targets.